An interview I gave that I think you’ll enjoy as I talk about reading, mental models, investing, learning and more.

 Can you talk about what you have planned for Farnam Street?

 I just hired somebody to help out at Farnam Street for the first time.
-His name is Jeff Annello.
-He’s amazing.
-It's become more of a sustainable business.
+It’s become more of a sustainable business.
 We are developing products.
-We have two courses coming out next year that we're incredibly excited about (The Art of Reading).
-I think we have put over a year's effort into one of the products, and we're just starting the other one right now which will be released next fall.
+We have two courses coming out next year that we’re incredibly excited about (Update: These two are now only available for members.
+I think we have put over a year’s effort into one of the products, and we’re just starting the other one right now which will be released next fall.

 Adapting your reading style to consider the type of material you are reading and why you are reading it makes you much more effective at skimming, understanding, synthesizing, and connecting ideas.
 If you take the same approach to reading everything, you will end up overwhelmed and frustrated.